HoudiniGraphql/houdini/CONTRIBUTING.md

 the `@connection` directive (which is also part of houdini's internal schema).
 These extra bits are added to the project schema in the [schema transform](./packages/houdini/cmd/transforms/schema.ts) and are [removed from the document](./packages/houdini/cmd/generators/artifacts/index.ts#108-110) before generating the artifacts.
+Note that the connection fragments are currently defined in a [separate transform](./packages/houdini/cmd/transforms/connections.ts) that looks at every document in a project and adds the required fragments to the pile.

 ### Connection Operations